Gómez helps Mets top slumping Diamondbacks 5-4

 Michael Conforto led off with a walk against Jon Duplantier in the pitcher’s first major league start.
 Ramos singled before Wolf left during Frazier’s at-bat.
 When play resumed, Frazier dumped an RBI single into center and Hechavarria doubled to center for a 3-0 lead.

 Duplantier permitted six hits and threw 77 pitches in five innings.
-He was on a pitch count after topping out at 65 in is last start at Triple-A Reno.
+He was on a pitch count after topping out at 65 in his last start at Triple-A Reno.

 PIZZA RAT GOES WEST